If you have bad credit, you'll likely face higher than average car insurance rates. Find out how much higher, and why.

 A clean driving record and good insurance score can lower your costs.
 Compare rates to see how much you can save with a good insurance score.

-Why do insurance companies use insurance scores to determine their rates?
-The most commonly used justification points to studies that show a positive association between credit scores and the likelihood and number of insurance claims filed.
-And arguments are made that for those with poor credit, they may be more likely to file a claim because they lack the resources to pay for repairs on their own.
+Insurers believe there is a connection between credit scores and the likelihood and number of insurance claims filed.
+So, they use a driver’s credit score to determine their insurance score.
+However, it’s a controversial practice.
+Arguments are made in support of drivers with poor credit.
+They may be more likely to file a claim because they lack the resources to pay for repairs on their own.

-Digging deeper into the car insurance industry’s reasoning, if they’re able to keep people from qualifying for the best price because they’re basing it on credit scores, it keeps profits up and helps justify higher premiums.
-This has led consumer advocates to label the insurance industry’s scoring practices as unfair.
-It benefits those with good credit while negatively affecting low-income drivers who would benefit the most from lower rates.
+If insurers are able to charge more based on credit scores, it helps justify higher premiums.
+This has led some consumer advocates to label the insurance industry’s scoring practices as unfair.
+It helps those with good credit while negatively affecting low-income drivers who would benefit the most from lower rates.

-Legislatures in California, Massachusetts and Hawaii have laws on the books that ban insurance agencies from using credit as a factor in determining car insurance rates.
-Moreover, a few insurance companies don’t use credit as part of their underwriting process.
+Legislatures in California, Massachusetts, Michigan and Hawaii have laws that ban insurance agencies from using credit as a factor in determining car insurance rates.
+Some insurance companies don’t use credit as part of their underwriting process.

-A: Each company will use different standards to determine insurance scores.
+Each company uses different standards to determine insurance scores.
 However, many experts suggest you stay in the mid-700s and above range.
-According to most agents, a bad one would be anything below 500.
+According to most agents, a bad insurance score would be anything below 500.